365 DAYS OF BRUTALITY - PREVIEW PILLOW, THE BADASS SHE-BEAST OF BODYBUILDING AND NERDLESQUE

 So, there you have it- Pillow, the She-Beast.
-Bodybuilder, cosplayer, burlesque dancer, innovator, and giver of so few shit she’d have to get them financed if she was forced to give some.
-The strength game doesn’t have to be one big inbred Bangbus, no matter how hard these milquetoast Instagram superstars and super srs “science” dickheads try to make it one.
+Bodybuilder, cosplayer, innovator, and giver of so few shit she’d have to get them financed if she was forced to give some.
+The strength game doesn’t have to be one big inbred Bangbus.
+No matter how hard these milquetoast Instagram superstars and super srs “science” dickheads try to make it one.
 There’s always room to do your own thing, buck the trends, and blaze your own trail.

 LIFE’S TOO SHORT TO BE BORING.

 All comments are moderated before being published.